eclipxe13/XmlResourceRetriever/README.md

 ## PHP Support

-This library is compatible with latest [PHP supported version](https://www.php.net/supported-versions.php) and above.
+This library is compatible with the latest [PHP supported version](https://www.php.net/supported-versions.php) and above.
 Please, try to use the full potential of the language.

 ## Contributing